17 Jun Types of Personal Injury Cases: Everything You Need to Know

 Medical and Dental Accident Personal Injury Cases

-Medical malpractice is when a medical or health care professional deviates from standard in their profession, which causes injury to a patient.
+Medical malpractice is when a medical or health care professional deviates from the standard in their profession, which causes injury to a patient.
 Medical malpractice liability is generally based on the laws of negligence.
 Liability occurs when a health care professional doesn’t show an appropriate level of skill when providing medical care to a patient.

 Claims based on informed consent have become more widely filed where patients claim that they were not adequately informed of risks concerning medical procedures before they agreed to treatment.